Kp0c/war-crimes-map/README.md

 These files were created by taking the [geonames database](https://download.geonames.org/export/dump/) and converting them into better format for the project.
 Ideally, it should be stored together with coordinates, but we cannot change the data inside `events.json`, so we have what we have :)

+### Mapping lat/lng to the region/district/city
+With `geokdbush-tk`, `kdbush` libraries and data from geonames database, we can find the closest city/village to the lat/lng coordinates.

 ## TODO
 - [x] Show a map on full Screen
 - [x] Add left sidebar UI